 Hold regular training sessions, especially after making changes to the system, so everyone stays on the same page.

-Features in Call Routing That Can Help You
+Call Routing Features That Can Help You

 To optimize call routing for a small business, you need the right tools and features to make sure calls go to the right person or department.